- Aug 14, 2013

 5. My Success Story

-After three exhausting years of dealing with tinnitus as well as the "fallout" that sometimes results from developing severe tinnitus, I have managed to turn my situation around.
+After three exhausting years of dealing with tinnitus as well as the "fallout" that sometimes results in life from developing severe tinnitus, I have managed to turn my situation around.
 My initial tinnitus which I would rate at about 9/10 (in 2013) is now at a stable level 2/10.
 I have included an account of that here:

 Good luck and best wishes to everyone.